Restoring post-stroke recovery & care

 About

-The David Allen Foundation funds innovative stroke recovery programs, education, and research, partnering with the American Heart Association to donate 100% of donations received.
+The David Allen Foundation funds innovative stroke recovery programs, education, and research, partnering with the American Heart Association.
+Alongside fundraising, we join the American Heart Association to volunteer with their walk events to raise funds for life-changing research.
+100% of donations received go to the AHA.

 We support evidence-based rehabilitation initiatives, caregiver training, and community resources, connecting stroke survivors with multidisciplinary care, technology, and financial assistance for post-stroke recovery.